adrian-soch/cam_lidar_framework/README.md

 1. Download the ROS bags from: `TBD`.

-2. Run the launch file in the terminal `ros2 launch lidar_pipeline fusion_demo.launch.py`.
+2. Run the launch file in the terminal `ros2 launch cam_lidar_bringup fusion_demo.launch.py`.
 The primary launch file will start all the nodes including Rviz2 for visualization.
 See: `cam_lidar_tools/lidar_pipeline/launch/fusion_demo.launch.py`, there are some parameters you can adjust there for different demonstrations.

 3. Tune parameters and re-run. inspect the launch file to see what nodes are being executed.
 Sometime the launch file calls other launch files.
 Each node may have different paramters that can be adjusted.